Shreyas521032/Sentiment-Analysis-on-Real-World-E-Commerce-Dataset-Amazon-Flipkart/README.md

 | SVM | Tuned Test Set | 0.8468 | 0.8447 |
 | **Random Forest** | **Tuned Test Set** | **0.9498** | **0.9496** |
 | LSTM (Baseline) | Tuned Test Set | 0.6738 | 0.5725 |

-*(Note: The LSTM result is from the initial untuned model, included for comparison.)*

 ### Cross-Domain Generalization Gap
 An initial experiment was conducted (in the notebook) to test generalization.
 Models were trained *only* on Amazon data and then tested on both an Amazon validation set (in-domain) and the Flipkart dataset (cross-domain).